superbad64/OpenFighter/Ork/README.md

 # O.R.K.
 ## Regular fightstick case

+> [!NOTE]
+> This case is currently being remade from scratch.
+Stay tuned !

 ![Waaaaagh !](../img/ork.png)

 ---

-This case is intended for a (relatively) compact build with all the features you'd normally expect in a modern fightstick.
+An all-around, semi-compact case that has the footprint of an A4 sheet.
+Supports art prints.

+## The Stats

+**Printability**: 5/5 (no gimmicks)
+**Buildability**: 4/5 (press-fit is a little hard but nothing insurmountable)
+**Extra hardware**: 5/5 (nothing outside of acrylic and heat set inserts)
+**Price**: 4.5/5 (it does need a lot of filament but nowhere near the Ogre, so it's still fairly cheap)

 ## Parts list

 Must be exactly matched:

-- 16x M3S Ruthex heat-set inserts:
+- 20x M3S Ruthex heat-set inserts:
     - 8 for the bottom panels
-    - 4 to attach the center joint pieces to the left && right frame parts
+    - 8 for the top panels
-    - 4 for the top panel
+    - 4 for the acrylic
 - 1x A4-sized 3mm thick sheet of material to laser cut for the top panel (acrylic, wood, brass...)

 Exact match not needed except for dimensions:

-- 4x ISO 7380 M3x8 hex socket button head screws for the acrylic
+- 4x ISO 7380 M3x5 hex socket button head screws for the acrylic
-- 12x DIN 7991/ISO 10642 M3x8 hex socket countersunk screws:
+- 24x DIN 7991/ISO 10642 M3x8 hex socket countersunk screws:
     - 8 for the bottom panel
+    - 8 for the top panel
+    - 4 for the acrylic
-    - 4 to attach the frame to the center joint pieces
+    - 4 to mount the lever (if applicable)
+- 4x DIN 7991/ISO 10642 M4x10 hex socket countersunk screws to mount the lever
 - 2x DIN 912/ISO 4672 M3x30 hex socket head cap screws for the Neutrik
+- 4x M3 washer (also for the lever if there is one)
-- 2x DIN 934/ISO 4032 M3 hex nuts
+- 6x DIN 934/ISO 4032 M3 hex nuts

 Tools && auxiliaries: